anisha22s/Automating-Data-Workflow-Mailchimp/README.md

-# Mailchimp-with-API
+# **Mailchimp-with-API**

-How to access data from your Mailchimp using API's
-In this code, i have accessed survey responses from mailchimp in real time. the responses are then formatted for a pandas dataframe
+This repository contains code that allows you to access survey responses from your Mailchimp account in real-time using Mailchimp API's.
+The responses are then formatted into a Pandas dataframe for easy integration with other tools.

+## **Installation**

+You will need to have the mailchimp-marketing package installed.
+You can install it using the following command: